Psoriasis & Vitamin D Deficiency: The Ultimate Guide

 You can get vitamin D from different kinds of food such as salmon, sardines, mushrooms, and cod liver oil.

 Also, you can get Vitamin D naturally through ultraviolet light or the rays of the sun.
-Staying under the sun for 10 to 15 minutes is a great excuse to go outside and get your vitamin D.
+Sun exposure for 10 to 15 minutes is a great excuse to go outside and get your vitamin D intake.

 What are the effective forms of Vitamin D?